-53% of the completions in 2013/2014 were on previously developed (brownfield) land and therefore the target was almost met.
+43% of the completions in 2014/2015 were on previously developed (brownfield) land.
 Most of the brownfield completions were from conversions or changes of use of existing buildings whereas the greenfield completions were from larger development sites.

 Local Indicator 20a- Density of housing completions